spring1843/go-dsa/dp/README.md

 In the top-down approach, a caching mechanism is utilized to store each sub-problem solution and prevent redundancy.
 This technique is also known as memoization.

 In the bottom-up approach, sub-problems are solved in order of size, with the smaller ones tackled first.
-Since all subsequent smaller sub-problems are already solved when addressing a particular sub-problem, the result is stored.
+Since all subsequent smaller sub-problems are already solved when addressing a particular problem, the result is calculated and stored.

 ## Complexity